ComputeHalacha/JewishCalendar/README.md

 ### pyluach ###

-* Python library for Jewish date calculations
+* Python 3 library for Jewish date calculations
 * Written in pure python.
-The only outside package used is tzlocal.
+The only outside package dependency is tzlocal.
-* Algorithms were optimized for the slower scripting engine and target platform.
-The functions work quickly and efficiently on any device.
 * Conversion back and forth from Python date and datetime objects
 * Zmanim calculations for any date and location - sunrise/sunset, chatzos, sha'a zmanis etc. for any date and location.
 * Jewish Holidays/Fasts etc, for any date and location